In part 1 of this series, we introduced the concept of Predictive Maintenance in Digital Twins and discussed the tools we used to make predictions.

 - Provider4: L.B.Door Motor

-Although our Predictive Maintenance dataset isn’t big enough to need Databricks, we thought it would be worthwhile to investigate Databricks anyway, for future applications.
+Although our Predictive Maintenance dataset isn’t big enough to require Databricks, we thought it would be worthwhile to investigate Databricks anyways, for future applications.

 Azure Databricks set up – and troubleshooting errors